Peg Plunkett

-Peg Plunkett (1727–1797) was an Irish brothel keeper in Dublin who wrote her memoirs in three volumes.
+Peg Plunkett (c.
+1727–1797) was an Irish brothel keeper in Dublin who wrote her memoirs in three volumes.

 Life

 Margaret Plunkett was born in the Irish county of Westmeath around 1727.
 (Her date of birth is not accepted by all who have written about her: Francis Leeson believed she was born about 1736 and Julie Peakman, the author of Peg Plunkett: memoirs of a whore, prefers a birth date of about 1742.)
 She was one of eight of her mother's 22 children who survived childhood.
 Because of her mother's death and brother's abuse she moved to Dublin.
 In Dublin the teenage Plunkett became pregnant and she was kept by the child's father until the child died.
 This was the first of six of her children who died.
 At this point she lost everything and took again to being unmarried and relying on the support of men.
 Amongst these was a Mr Leeson whom Plunkett did not marry but she did adopt his surname.
 Plunkett never revealed the identity of this man but he is believed to have been Joseph Leeson, 2nd Earl of Milltown.

 Plunkett became head of her own household when she started her first brothel with a friend, Sally Hayes, in Drogheda Street in Dublin.
 Plunkett was successful in court against Richard Crosbie, the leader of a notorious gang known as the Pinking Dindies.
 This group of upper-class youths and failed students carried swords with which they used to mug the unfortunate.
 They were known for taking the "booty" from prostitutes and brothels and they continued in this practice, despite the law, for many years.
 Crosbie was sent to jail for an attack on Plunkett that ended a pregnancy and caused another of her children to die; it was said that Crosbie could have faced a murder charge.